These are a few articles where my research is featured.

 I grew up in Houston, TX and graduated in the top of my class from North Shore High School on the city's east side.
 I received my BA in Sociology (with honors) and Ethnic Studies from The University of Texas at Austin in 2001.
 After taking a few years off, I began my graduate education at the University of Michigan where I earned an MSW in mental health and interpersonal practice in 2008 and a PhD in Social Work & Sociology in 2012.
 After graduating from UM, I worked briefly as a post-doc with Dartmouth College's Psychiatric Research Center before accepting a tenure-track faculty position with the University of Georgia's School of Social Work, which began in August 2012.
-I received tenure and a promotion in 2020 and am now an Associate Professor, still in the UGA School of Social Work.
+I received tenure and was promoted to the rank of Associate Professor in 2020.
+I am currently on sabbatical.